 If you are planning a trip to LA and wondering where to start, you are in the right place!
 I have visited the City of Angels on different occasions and lengths of time.
-Now, I am happy to share with you this 5-day Los Angeles Itinerary, plus you will find great tips and helpful information to make the best of your L.A.
-Itinerary.
+Now, I am happy to share with you this 5 days Los Angeles Itinerary, plus you will find great tips and helpful information to make the best of your LA Itinerary.

-One very important thing to know is that Los Angeles is a huge city and is very spread out, and visiting with an itinerary in mind, and understanding the best things to do and the areas is your smartest choice.
+The first thing to know is that Los Angeles is a huge city and is very spread out, and visiting with an itinerary in mind, understanding the best things to do and the areas is your smartest choice.

-With this 5-day Los Angeles Itinerary, you will be able to visit the most iconic places without rushing and really have the best experience.
+With this 5-day Los Angeles Itinerary, you will be able to visit the bucket list places in LA without rushing and really have the best experience.

 So without further ado, I hope you enjoy this Perfect Los Angeles Itinerary in five days!

 - Best Places to Saty in Los Angeles + Top Hotels

 - 20 Cool Things You need to do in Venice Beach

 - How to Save Money on a 5-Day Los Angeles Itinerary

 - A Perfect 5-Day in Los Angeles Itinerary